Uruguay vs Spain Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 Spain preview: Finding form

-The Barcelona winger started against the Saudi Arabians in their second game, though, and he got La Roja up and running in a 4-0 rout with UEFA EURO 2024 final match winner Mikel Oyarzabal, who failed to touch the ball for half an hour against Cabo Verde, getting a brace as well as an assist as Spain raced into a 3-0 lead before the first half hydration break.
+The Barcelona winger started against the Saudi Arabians in their second game, though, and he got La Roja up-and-running in a 4-0 rout with UEFA EURO 2024 final match-winner Mikel Oyarzabal, who failed to touch the ball for half an hour against Cabo Verde, getting a brace as well as an assist as Spain raced into a 3-0 lead before the first-half hydration break.

 Uruguay team news: Under pressure